 If you are enrolling as a new hire, or a newly eligible employee, you will need to enroll within 31 days of your hire date.

-Once you are enrolled, your participation will continue as long as you remain eligible, unless you elect to drop coverage during a subsequent Annual Enrollment period.
+Once you are enrolled, your participation will continue for the remainder of the plan year unless you elect to drop coverage during a subsequent the Annual Enrollment period.

 Your Membership Number